They are a group of muscles located in the legs.

 The peroneus brevis is also present on the lateral side of the leg, just inside the peroneus longus muscle.

-Since it is much shorter, it is attached to the fibula much lower than the fibula longus.
+Since it is much shorter, it is attached to the fibula much lower than the fibula long.

 Both muscles run on the lateral side of the leg; At the lower end, these muscles develop into tendons, running side by side, passing behind the outer ball of the ankle, the lateral malleolus, and then ventrally along the lateral border of the foot.

-There they are led by two canal-like peroneal retinacules.
+There they are led by two canal-like peroneal reticules.